Tech-at-DU/React-Fundamentals-tutorial/P02-Building-Content/content.md

 These public spaces are nice places to visit, eat your lunch, meet with friends, or do some work outside the office.
 The problem is many of these spaces are hard to find or people don't know they exist.
 This new site is going to solve this problem by showing an image of the space, the name and address of the space, and more information such as the hours the space is open, a description and facilities available these would be things like coffee, bathroom, art, indoors or outdoors etc.

 People visiting this site could be almost anyone of almost any age.
+Recall the user stories you learned to write in SPD.
+Let's write some for possible users of our site:

 - As a user I want to find all of the POPOS
 - As a user I want to find POPOS near me